A3-Soft-Public/fiskalpro-kit/README.md

 ### Repository

-Add FiskalPRO Kit public repository to the settings.gradle dependencyResolutionManagement:
+Get the access token from the A3Soft company and add the FiskalPRO Kit public repository configuration to the settings.gradle dependencyResolutionManagement:

 ```
 dependencyResolutionManagement {